xlinkbd/api-specification/README.md

 - [Swagger 2.0 to OAS3 converter](https://openapi-converter.herokuapp.com/) - Unofficial converter that can be used to convert existing Swagger 2.0 definitions to OAS3 definitions.
 - [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) - A template-driven engine to generate documentation, API clients and server stubs in different languages by parsing OAS3 definitions.
 - [Swagger Parser](https://github.com/swagger-api/swagger-parser) - Standalone library for parsing OAS3 definitions from Java
-- [Nexmo Developer](https://github.com/Nexmo/nexmo-developer) - Nexmo Developer has it's own OAS3 definition parser and API reference UI.
+- [Nexmo Developer](https://github.com/Nexmo/nexmo-developer) - Nexmo Developer has its own OAS3 definition parser and API reference UI.

 ## Consuming